-SMPS is a scientific origination funded in 2006 under the umbrella of the Saudi Commission for Health Specialties (SCFHS).
+SMPS is a scientific organization established in 2006 under the umbrella of the Saudi Commission for Health Specialties (SCFHS).
 SMPS is indeed fortunate to have capable members to stand for the fulfillment of its goals in promoting the growth of medical physics professionals within and outside Saudi Arabia.

-Medical physicists are concerned with three areas of activity: clinical service and consultation, research and developmentand teaching.
-On the average, their time is distributed equally among these three tasks.
+Medical physicists are concerned with three areas of activity: clinical service and consultation, research and development, and teaching.
+Depending on the work environment and need, the medical physicist time is distributed among these three tasks.

 Definition of a Qualified Medical Physicist